DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. warning::

-    In general, you should use the functionality defined on the :doc:`../authorization/policies` page to add a login required criteria to a View rather than directly to a node.
+    In general, you should use the functionality defined on the :doc:`Authorization <../authorization/policies>` pages to add a login required criteria to a view, rather than directly to a node.
+Defining on the view will handle both:

-    Defining on the View will handle both hiding a node in the sidebar and preventing direct URL navigation without the need to additionally define that login is required on this node.
+    * Hiding a node in the sidebar.
+    * Preventing direct URL navigation without the need to additionally define that login is required on this node.

     This key will **NOT** fully protect the link that the node is associated with.